Aliases for IL10 Gene

 GeneCards Summary for IL10 Gene

 IL10 (Interleukin 10) is a Protein Coding gene.
-Diseases associated with IL10 include Graft-Versus-Host Disease, Protection Against and Rheumatoid Arthritis.
-Among its related pathways are Allograft rejection and PEDF Induced Signaling.
+Diseases associated with IL10 include Rheumatoid Arthritis and Graft-Versus-Host Disease, Protection Against.
+Among its related pathways are RANK Signaling in Osteoclasts and Allograft rejection.
 GO annotations related to this gene include cytokine activity and interleukin-10 receptor binding.

 UniProtKB/Swiss-Prot for IL10 Gene